In 2015 it was estimated that the world had produced around 8.3 billion tonnes of virgin plastic, of which 6.3 billion tonnes ended up in wastage.

 To combat avoidable plastic packaging, so-called “zero stores” are popping around the world.

-For several years eco-friendly grocery shops like The Jar Tree and Ecotopia Leeds have been opening around cities in the UK, offering consumers seemingly waste-less shopping experience.
+For several years eco-friendly grocery shops like The Jar Tree and Ecotopia Leeds have been opening around cities in the UK, offering consumers a seemingly waste-less shopping experience.

 Here, shoppers are invited to bring refillable containers to fill them with products like pasta and dried fruit from large dispensers.